-Professor (Grade 11): Criteria for the Assessment of Research
+Professor (Grade 12): Criteria for the Assessment of Research

-Promotion to Professor (Grade 11) requires outstanding achievement in research and research leadership assessed by reference to national levels of excellence and international recognition.
-This includes both individual and collaborative contributions to research, as well as contributions to institutional research culture.
+Promotion to Professor (Grade 12) requires outstanding achievement in research and research leadership assessed by reference to international levels of excellence.
+This includes both individual and collaborative contributions to research, as well as contributions to leading an excellent institutional research culture.